flozz/gameboy-examples/README.md

 | [01 - Hello World](./01-hello-world/) | Simple program that prints "Hello World" on the screen. | https://blog.flozz.fr/2018/10/01/developpement-gameboy-1-hello-world/ |

+## Compiling Examples

+First you need to install some dependencies: GNU Make, GCC, bison, flex and git.
+This can be installed with the following command on Debian / Ubuntu:

+    sudo apt install build-essential bison flex git

+Then, from the example root directory run the following commands:

+    make buildenv   # Only the first time, this will download an compile GBDK to build the project make            # Build the example

+If it worked, you should have a `.gb` file in the folder.
+You can run it with any GameBoy emulator.
+If you have Mednafen installed you can also run the following command:

+    make run

 ## License

 The examples in this repository are licensed under WTFPL unless otherwise stated: